JasonLocklin/Dissertation/SA/Methods.md

 trial (i.e., a staircase procedure).
-This allowed a precise estimation of the subjective point of equality via a staircase method using up to 20 trials (less if the staircase settled on a stable response earlier).
+This allowed a precise estimation of the subjective point of equality via a staircase method using up to 20 trials (less if the staircase settled on a stable response earlier, with 3 consecutive reversals).
 Again, the stimuli remained on screen until a response was registered (Figure \ref{fig_Landmark}).

 \begin{figure}[p]